elugens/hello-javascript/docs/the-javascript-language/javascript-fundamentals/js-functions.md

 Source: <https://javascript.info/function-basics#returning-a-value>

-**Question:** **Caution should be used when using the return statement.
-What is the most important thing to remember when using a return statement?**
+### Caution should be used when using the return statement.
+What is the most important thing to remember when using a return statement?

 **Interview Answer:** The most important thing to remember when using the return statement is add a semi-colon and never add a newline between return and the value.